 The calibration progress and fitting of each criterion are displayed in the default UI.

-Name — The name of the experiment.Since AnyLogic generates Java class for each experiment, follow Java naming guidelines and start the name with an uppercase letter.
+Name — The name of the experiment.Since AnyLogic generates a Java class for each experiment, please follow Java naming guidelines and start the name with an uppercase letter.

 Ignore — If selected, the experiment is excluded from the model.